a11ywatch/a11ywatch/README.md

 ## Contributing

-Read the [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, how to build and test your changes to A11yWatch.
+Read the [contributing guide](./CONTRIBUTING.md) to learn about the development process, how to propose bug fixes and improvements, how to build and test your changes to A11yWatch.

 ## Support